ph1ltran/MEE-342---Principles-Mechanical-Design-Project/phase2.md

 ## Detailed Explanations of Required Analyses, Assumptions, and Results
 ### 1. Static Stress and Factor of Safety

 The critical part evaluated from the static stress and factor of safety analysis is the holder.
-Using basic mechanics of materials and assuming that the part does not experience any torsional loads, the combined stress in the long part of the holder was calculated to be about 8 psi       and the combined stress around the edge of the hole was calculated to be about 2.85 psi, which agrees with the solution obtained from ANSYS (see FEA figures for comparison).
+Using basic mechanics of materials and assuming that this part does not experience any torsional loads, the combined stress in the long part of the holder was calculated to be about 8 psi       and the combined stress around the edge of the hole was calculated to be about 2.85 psi, which agrees with the solution obtained from ANSYS (see FEA figures).
 The max combined stress in the holder, however, is expected to occur in the location where the cross section       of the part is reduced due to the hole’s presence.
 This value was calculated to be about 1000 psi, which does not agree with the solution from ANSYS which lists the max stress as just 16.911 psi in this area.
-But since ANSYS’ result is located at a sharp corner, it is concluded that     this value is actually a stress singularity, so the true max combined stress is expected to be around 1000 psi in the holder.
+But since ANSYS’ result is located at a sharp corner, it is concluded that     this result is actually a stress singularity, so the true max combined stress is expected to be around 1000 psi in the holder.
 Lastly, with structural steel as the selected material, the factor of safety was calculated to be FS = 36250/1000 = 36.25.

 ![Statics Image 1](https://github.com/user-attachments/assets/2db4e79e-fd5b-45b9-9e4d-32726ef0037d)
 ![Statics Image 2](https://github.com/user-attachments/assets/9799b4f6-2c38-4511-a83b-7ab8bd5c31a7)

 ### 2. Fatigue Assessment

-Using the ‘fatigue tool’ found in the solution options of ANSYS mechanical for fully-reversed loading, the mean stress of the adjustable stand is estimated to be (1 + (-1))/2) = 0 psi and the alternating stress is estimated to be |(1 - (-1))|/2) = 1 psi.
+By using the ‘fatigue tool’ in ANSYS for fully-reversed loading and analyzing the Goodman line under Mean Stress Theory, the mean stress of the adjustable stand was estimated to be (1 + (-1))/2) = 0 psi and the alternating stress was estimated to be |(1 - (-1))/2)| = 1 psi.

 ![FEA Fatigue Tool](https://github.com/user-attachments/assets/22fd76b8-1ca4-49a7-a623-71f8b0794b53)